yawetse/bindie/README.md

 ** CommonJS/Browserified simple data view binding, without magic **

-Bindie maps UI elements to a bindie object.
-This is a quick and simple vanilla JS way to data bind element.
+This is a quick and light weight vanilla JS way to data bind UI elements.

 When paired with ajax forms (check out  [formie](http://npmjs.org/package/formie)), provides a comprehensive data-binding ui framework without the baggage of a full framework.</p>